 - Integrated Sinks: Integrated sinks are made from super premium quality materials such as quartz or marble.
 They have clean lines, a modern appearance as well as a lavish feel.
 The one disadvantage of these sinks is the high price point.

 - Prep Sink: The prep sink is a must-have for the home cooking aficionado.
 Having a prep sink provides you an extra preparation space and makes food prep and other duties a lot easier.
 Prep sinks come in several shapes, sizes, and designs and is often found placed in or on the kitchen island.

 - Farmhouse Sink: Farmhouse sinks are large rectangle-shaped sinks built for bigger jobs such as extra large pots and pans.
 These types of sinks are very practical and offer your kitchen a much more rustic look.
 You commonly see farmhouse sinks in mud rooms or second cooking areas.

-When you tackle a kitchen remodel, your sink may be front of mind, however, do not overlook the accessories.
-While you are having your sink installed by a licensed general contractor, it is the perfect time to get each of the upgrades and accessories that you want to add.
+When you tackle a home kitchen remodel, your kitchen sink may be front of mind, however, do not overlook the accessories.
+While you are having your sink installed by a licensed kitchen remodeler it’s the perfect time to get each of the upgrades and accessories that you want to add.